 5.2 Fuzzy risk analysis of tunnel water in-rush

 The risk assessment of water in-rush of the No. 3 inclined well by a new fuzzy risk assessment method is presented here, and the water in-rush risk throughout the region can be better understood as a result.
 This can provide the basis for precise risk assessment during construction.
 The typical section from chainage XJ3K0 + 330 to XJ3K0 + 560 was selected to explain the proposed risk assessment model.
-The specific assessment process is described below, and, in addition, all of the initial data used here was is mainly based on the engineering geology and hydrogeological exploration report and a supplementary investigation report.
-Different interpretation of test results from different experts, and the results of laboratory test were also used.
+The specific assessment process is described below, and all of the initial data used here are mainly based on the engineering geology and hydrogeological exploration report and a supplementary investigation report.
+Different interpretation of test results from different experts, and the results of laboratory test are also used.
 On this basis, the data are extended to facilitate the construction of fuzzy numbers.

 5.2.1 The construction of fuzzy numbers for uncertain information

-The karst development is the internal controlling factor for the formation of water-induced disasters.
+The karst development is the internal factor for controlling the formation of water-induced disasters.
 The concentration and distribution of karst water is basically consistent with the trend in karst development.
 The water-rich nature of the karst and the karst development morphology and scale depend on the lithology and hydrodynamic conditions of karst water occurrence and migration.
-The following essential factors (soluble rock, water pressure, groundwater circulation conditions, and surface water catchment conditions) were selected as risk assessment indices for water in-rush in such karst tunnels based on the aforementioned analysis and with reference to the relevant literature[3, 70].
+The following essential factors (soluble rock, water pressure, groundwater circulation conditions, and surface water catchment conditions) are selected as risk assessment indices for water in-rush in such karst tunnels based on the aforementioned analysis and with reference to the relevant literature[3, 72].

 (1) Soluble rock

 Soluble rock is the material foundation of karst development.
 Given the degree of difficulty of obtaining this type of information in the tunnel site, we determined the content of soluble rock mainly by considering the content of CaCO3 to evaluate rock solubility.
 The effect of rock structure on rock solubility was not considered in this work.
-The soluble rock samples were extracted in the field and related work is mainly analysed in the laboratory.
-A total of 30 samples were analyzed, and the relevant results were in Table 4.
+The soluble rock samples were extracted in the field and related work was mainly analysed in the laboratory.
+A total of 30 samples were analysed, and the relevant results are shown in Table 4.

 Table 4.
-The test result of soluble rock content in the section of XJ3K0+330~XJ3K0+560 (%)
+The test results of soluble rock content in the section of XJ3K0+330~XJ3K0+560 (%)